Tips to Avoid Fraud and Scams During an International Move

 Start Your International Moving Journey

-Why Are Moving Scams On The Rise?
+Why Are Moving Scams on the Rise?

-Twelve Big International Moving Scams of The Year
+Twelve Big International Moving Scams of the Year

 Shady Brokers

-- Registered International Mover Certification (RIM) from the American Moving and Storage Association (AMSA): This is a certification that represents that the company is reputable and expert in its services.
+- Registered International Mover Certification (RIM) from the American Moving and Storage Association (AMSA): This is a certification that represents that the company is reputable and expert in its services

-- ISO 9002 certification: This certification showcases that the company offers high quality services and performance.
+- ISO 9002 certification: This certification showcases that the company offers high-quality services and performance

-- Positive ratings and reviews on the Better Business Bureau (BBB) website: The reviews are a good way to understand the customer satisfaction history and its commitment to resolve any complaints promptly and responsibility.
+- Positive ratings and reviews on the Better Business Bureau (BBB) website: The reviews are a good way to understand the customer satisfaction history and its commitment to resolve any complaints promptly and responsibly

 Bait-and-Switch Pricing